Code-Institute-Submissions/soundkissstudio/README.md

 Performance is lowest scoring across the board, and reviewing the suggested changes performance gains could be made if I optimised the website images for their display size.

-Reviewing all catagories, consistently it is the mixed image sizing that causes issues.
+Reviewing all categories, consistently it is the mixed image sizing that causes issues.